 Fitting the dentures

-After the dentures are finished, you have to go back to the dentist office for a fitting to ensure the dentures fit comfortably and without any pain or discomfort.
-If adjustments need to be made, it is done during this appointment so that you can enjoy these new replacement teeth as soon as possible.
+After the dentures are finished, you have to go back to the dentist’s office for a fitting to ensure the dentures fit comfortably and without any pain or discomfort.
+If adjustments need to be made, they are done during this appointment so that you can enjoy these new replacement teeth as soon as possible.

 Getting accustomed to dentures